dfontan/aem-content-importer/README.md

 	* *Destination folder*: Specify the destination folder in the repository.
 Whether destination directory doesn't exist it will be created. i.e `content/dita-import`.
 	* *Master File*: The name of the master file.
 For example, `mcloud.ditamap`.

-* Upload a zip file containing all source files (contents+master+config).
-Note that the configuration file, which contains at least the same properties available in the form, must be the first file in the `zip` package (alphabetical order).
+* Upload a zip file containing all source files (contents+master+config) directly in the root or inside a folder.
+Note that the configuration file, which contains at least the same properties available in the form, must be the first file in the `zip` or `folder inside zip` package (alphabetical order).
   The upload can be performed either by dragging and dropping the `zip` file or by clicking the *Upload* button.
   Notice that config file values override the corresponding form parameters if they're filled them out.